ashishsamarth/Cloud/Azure/Important-Notes/Azure-AI-Services.md

  - Web search

  **Decision Group**:
-    - Anomaly Detector : Quickly identify potential problems by detecting unusual data points or trends in time-series data.
+    -Anomaly Detector : Quickly identify potential problems by detecting unusual data points or trends in time-series data.
-    - Metrics Advisor : Built on Anomaly Detector , this service identifies the key areas for root cause analysis.
+    -Metrics Advisor : Built on Anomaly Detector , this service identifies the key areas for root cause analysis.
 Metrics Advisor helps focus on fixing issues rather than monitoring.
-    - Content Moderator : Detect potentially of fensive or undesirable text, image, and video content.
+    -Content Moderator : Detect potentially of fensive or undesirable text, image, and video content.
 Content Moderator provides a review tool, where a human can validate flagged content and improve the sensitivity of moderation.
-     - Personalizer : Creates a personalized experience for a user based on his/her behavior .
+    -Personalizer : Creates a personalized experience for a user based on his/her behavior .
 This could be content shown on a website or providing a dif ferent layout.
 Personalizer is an example of reinforcement learning.

 **Languauge Group**: